 Follow the advice on this page if you want to keep mice out of the garage.
 Seal entry points, store food correctly, and set traps around your home to trap mice before they get to your garage.

 How do you find out where mice are coming in?

-One of the things I do on a regular basis is to check around my home and garage for any holes big enough for a mouse to get through.
-If you have a number of routes for a mouse to use to gain entry, you can place some flour or talc down.
+One of the things I do regularly is to check around my home and garage for any holes big enough for a mouse to get through.
+If you have several routes for a mouse to use to gain entry, you can place some flour or talc down.
 Check it after a few days for mouse footprints.
-Once you find out how they are getting in, you can seal it up, or set a trap in that area.
+Once you find out how they are getting in, you can seal it up or set a trap in that area.

-On this page I have given you 5 tips for how to keep mice out of the garage.
+I have given you 5 tips for how to keep mice out of the garage on this page.
 Now you have this knowledge, it is time to apply it to stop them from getting in!

-Mice carry some life-threatening diseases which means it is vital that you stop them getting into your garage, and therefore your home.
+Mice carry some life-threatening diseases, which means it is vital that you stop them from getting into your garage and, therefore, your home.

 I cannot emphasize this enough, prevention is much better than a cure.
 Seal up those entry points to stop mice from getting access to your garage.
 That is the most important thing that you can do.

-Admittedly, it is a challenge to seal them all up due to the fact there is a huge door that also needs to be checked!
-Try not to break your garage door trying to seal them up.
+Admittedly, it is a challenge to seal them all up because there is a huge door that also needs to be checked!
+Try not to break your garage door, try to seal them up.